Apnoea monitoring and caffeine treatment

 - Homecare nurses should be made aware of a baby being discharged on caffeine citrate.
 These infants will usually have a home apnoea mattress.

 - A script should be arranged at least 3-4 days prior to the anticipated discharge date.
-Local pharmacy should be notified by the PIN registrar or FLN of the caffeine citrate prescription as caffeine citrate solution only lasts 1 week and frequent supplies will be needed.
+Local pharmacy should be notified by the PIN registrar or FLN of the caffeine citrate prescription.
+Caffeine citrate solution is stable for up to one month.

 - Baby's primary consultant should be made aware of the discharge on caffeine citrate and follow-up arrangements with the appropriate clinic (Neonatal Fellow/Neonatologist/Respiratory Paediatrician).